 Overview of Robocopy in Windows 10

-You may get tired of manually copying the same directories every single time, or transferring files via a transit device like external hard drive.
-These old-fashioned methods are not only time-consuming, but can also cause problems, e.g. files corruption, data loss.
-Therefore, it's better to transfer files with the file copy program - Robocopy.
+As a user, you may get tired of manually copying the same directories every single time or transferring files via a transit device.
+These old-fashioned methods are not only time-consuming but can also cause problems, e.g. files corruption, and data loss.
+Therefore, it's better to transfer files with the file copy program - Windows Robocopy.

-How to transfer files over a network using Robocopy
+How to transfer files over a network using Windows Robocopy

 Stage 1: Configure file sharing on the source computer